Skip to main content

 Limit alcohol and fizzy drinks

 Fizzy drinks and alcohol can worsen symptoms of diarrhoea.
 Limit your intake of these drinks to improve symptoms.
-Aim to have at least two alcohol-free days each week and no more than two units each day.
+Aim to have at least two alcohol-free days a week and no more than two units each day.

 A unit of alcohol is: